presstofan/academic-kickstart/content/post/secure-shinyproxy/index.md

 ### Step 1: Preparing configuration files

-For the core services (e.g. ShinyProxy, Nginx and Certbot), we will use Docker Compose to set them up in one go.
+For the core services (e.g. ShinyProxy, Nginx and Certbot), we will use docker-compose to set them up in one go.
 I have prepared a template for this based on this wonderful [tutorial](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).
 I have tailored it to work with ShinyProxy but feel free to check the original post for technical details, which I won't cover here.

 First, fork (and clone) the template repo: